bcgov/nr-polaris-docs/SETUP.md

 **IMPORTANT:**

+- The project and service names must match those in NR Broker.
 - To find the Client ID, go to [NR Broker](https://broker.io.nrs.gov.bc.ca/) and search for the broker account.
 The Client ID is displayed in the Details panel.
 To copy the Client ID to the clipboard, click Details > Copy > Client ID.

 ## 3. Add pipeline files